index

 Nonzero curl in specific regions: the architecture introduces circulation in those regions.
 The fix requires structural change—simplifying objectives, removing state-dependent gating, or redesigning the feedback pathway—not parameter adjustment.

 This distinction matters because parameter optimization cannot eliminate architectural curl.
 Turbofans that oscillate between correction modes, AI systems that exhibit reward hacking, markets that oscillate around equilibrium values—all may have correction fields with intrinsic curl that no amount of tuning can remove.
-The following sections examine each domain.

 Control Systems

-Nonlinear control extends these ideas through Lyapunov’s direct method, which seeks scalar functions that decrease along trajectories7.
+Nonlinear control extends these ideas through Lyapunov’s direct method, which seeks scalar functions that decrease along trajectories8.
 The gradient-flow perspective reveals why this works: a decreasing Lyapunov function certifies that the correction field derives from a potential, guaranteeing convergence without solving the dynamics explicitly.

 The curl diagnostic adds predictive power.
 If a control system exhibits limit cycles or oscillations, the correction field has nonzero curl.
 This directs attention toward the source of circulation—often saturation, backlash, or mode-switching—rather than toward gain adjustment.